4mbl/notion-api-wrapper/README.md

 const trashedPage = await builder.trash(dummyPage.id);
 ```

-You can also seed the builder directly from a page response (e.g., from the Data Source iterator) so you only need to specify the properties you want to change.
+You can seed the builder directly from a page response (e.g., from the Data Source iterator) so you only need to specify the properties you want to change.
 Existing properties and metadata will be preserved automatically:

 ```ts skip-test
 import { PageBuilder } from 'notion-api-wrapper';